Denílson (footballer, born 1977): International career

 Denílson made his debut for Brazil in November 1996 at the age of 19 against Cameroon.
 In 1997, Denílson was selected for the 1997 Copa América and the 1997 FIFA Confederations Cup, winning both tournaments and totalling ten appearances (two goals); the following year, he was selected for the squad that competed at the 1998 FIFA World Cup, appearing in every match for the eventual runners-up.

 Denílson was picked by manager Luiz Felipe Scolari for his 2002 World Cup squad in Japan and South Korea.
 He made five appearances, all as a substitute, as the Seleção won its fifth World Cup.
 He played one minute in the final against Germany.

 After Carlos Alberto Parreira returned for his third spell as national team boss, Denílson was not called up again.
 He gained a total of 61 caps, scoring 8 international goals.

 Style of play

 A creative and technically gifted left-footed player, Denílson usually played as a left winger either in midfield or up-front, and was mainly known for his pace, flair, and dribbling skills, in particular for his use of several tricks and feints to beat opponents, such as the step over, which he frequently employed; however, he was also infamous for his inability to score consistently in front of goal, and for his tendency to pick up bookings.
+Despite his lack of end product, his exceptional ball-retention abilities were utilized strategically on the international stage.
+During Brazil's victorious 2002 FIFA World Cup campaign, he was frequently deployed as a tactical late substitute to retain possession, run down the clock, and frustrate opponents.
+This specific role earned him the record for the most substitute appearances in World Cup history (11), immortalized by a famous sequence in the 2002 World Cup semifinal against Turkey where he drew four opposing defenders (Tugay Kerimoğlu, Bülent Korkmaz, Alpay Özalan and Muzzy Izzet) to the corner flag.
 Despite the talent demonstrated in his youth, he was considered by several pundits not to have fulfilled the potential he showed at the start of his career in both Brazilian club and international football, as he struggled to replicate a similar level of performance in European football.